-Flat Entrance Door

-Your Flat Entrance Door (FED) is a fire door.
+Flat Entrance Door Your Flat Entrance Door (FED) is a fire door.
 It is self-closing and has strips and seals that will prevent smoke and flames from entering the protected escape route if your flat is on fire.
-It will also prevent smoke and flames from entering your flat from the Protected Escape Route.
+It will also prevent smoke and flames from entering your flat from the 456 also prevent smoke and flames from entering your flat from the Protected Escape Route.
 It is therefore vitally important that if you have to leave your flat as a result of a fire that you ensure the door latches shut behind you.
 In addition DO NOT make alterations to your door such as fitting extra locks and cat flaps, as this will compromise your safety.

-Internal Doors

-Some of the internal doors to rooms in your home may also have some fire resistance.
+Internal Doors Some of the internal doors to rooms in your home may also have some fire resistance.
 The doors have a solid core and can be recognised by smoke seals in the edges of the door that will expand in a fire and seal the door into the frame.
 An example of these seals can be seen below.
 It is recommended that when you leave your home for any length of time and when going to bed for the night that you ensure these doors are latched closed.
 It is again important that NO alterations should be made to your doors, such as additional locks and cat flaps, as this will compromise your safety.